-One of the biggest events for young people in Chico each year is the annual Labor Day river float.
-This event has as many as 4,000 people floating the small stretch of the Sacramento river near Scotty’s Landing and it always seems to be a crazy adventure.
-I decided to try it with some friends this year as we were in the area for Labor Day weekend, and here is the info you need to do it yourself, or just to float in general in that area.
+One of the biggest events in Chico for young people each year is the annual Labor Day river float.
+This event has as many as 4,000 people floating the small stretch of the Sacramento River near Scotty’s Landing, and it always seems to be a crazy adventure.
+I decided to try it with some friends this year (2015) as we were in the area for Labor Day weekend.
+Here is the info you need to do it yourself, or just to float in general in that area.

 - Parking was 6 dollars in Irving Finch Boat Launch lot

 - Can rent tubes for 4 dollars a person from Scotty’s (as of 2015)